Bildad Kaggia: Early life

-Kaggia was born in 1921, at Dagoretti, now part of Nairobi, where his father had moved from his home district of Muranga District.
+Kaggia was born in 1921, at Dagoretti, now part of Nairobi, where his father had moved from his home district of Mūrang'a District.

 Two years later his father moved back to Murang’a.
-Kaggia schooled at Santamor Estate and later at the Church Missionary Society School at Kahuhia.
+Kaggia schooled at Santamor Estate and later at the Church Missionary Society School at Kahūhia.
 Kaggia did very well at the exams and was selected for the famous Alliance High School.
 Unfortunately, his father was not able to raise the school fee and Kaggia had to take up a clerical job at the District Commissioners' Office at Murang’a.
 When the Second World War broke out, Kaggia was moved to the military recruiting office.

 Despite hating war, Kaggia decided to join the army to seize the opportunity to travel to south-west Asia.
 When the War Office in London decided to create a unit in Britain to rehabilitate captured African soldiers, Kaggia applied and got the post of company quarter-sergeant, the first African to get this post.

 Most of the work in the army was routine and boring.
 During the years in the army Kaggia engaged in many correspondence courses (journalism, trade unionism and political science) which later would serve him well during his political career.
 His experiences in the army made him aware of the evils from racial discrimination and colonialism.
 In his opinion the foreign religions in Kenya were a stepping stone to colonialism and his people had to be liberated from this as well.